OffchainLabs/arbitrum-classic/docs/Public_Testnet.md

 ## Connecting to the chain

-If you're using Metamask, add a custom RPC network to connect to the Arbitrum testnet:
+Connect your wallet to the testnet; if [your wallet](https://portal.arbitrum.one/#wallets) requires it, add the Arbitrum Rinkeby testnet as a custom RPC:

 - Network Name: Arbitrum Testnet
 - RPC URL: https://rinkeby.arbitrum.io/rpc